qualisys/qtm-scripting/docs/qtm.settings.processing.md

 The processing type.

 `enable` `bool`<br/>
-True if twin slave should be merged with, otherwise false.
+True if twin secondary should be merged with, otherwise false.